koskath/arete2/course_content/SC/final_md_files/Lecture10/slide_17_relationship-between-rate-per-kilo-and-consignment-weight.md

 # Relationship between Rate per Kilo and Consignment Weight

-# Here is what the image contains:
+# Here is what the graph in slide 17 of lecture 9 contains:

 A graph with a downward sloping curve.